AdamJohnson64/RenderToy/README.md

 # RenderToy

-## Latest
-You'll see references to Arcturus starting to appear in the code.
-Arcturus is a highly meaningful name because it's a big thing, and this thing will be big.
-Ahem.
-That's...uh...really all that means (so we have a namespace).

-One thing we all end up doing at some point is using a graphics abstraction to handle things like D3D12 vs Vulkan so the goal here is to build such an abstraction.
-CUDA is also likely to go away since in the time this application was written things like DX Raytracing didn't exist.
-We now have DX Raytracing (DXR) so we'll want to use that.
-The educational aspect of this application remains valid but with a change of secondary focus toward realtime rendering.

-OpenVR will remain a big feature in here since I have to justify spending money on a Vive Pro, and also because it's fun.
-We'll probably have a play with the ideas surrounding VR usage and effective VR UI analogues.

-UWP goes out of the window because it imposes far too many restrictions on what code we can leverage (it doesn't even allow CUDA...seriously WTF).
-If the raytracer ends up as DXR then we'll get that via D3D12 natively.

-AMP goes out of the window because it sucks mightily and the compiler is slow as the pitch-drop experiment in slow-motion.
-There's also no future for AMP beyond its ability to raytrace in UWP which we expect to be taken up by DXR.

-The war of the GPU C++ API is far from over.
-We're going to see many more DirectComputes, AMPs, and CUDAs.
-Thankfully we never got to OpenCL but that's okay because that platform is history now.

 ## Inspiration
-I've been working on Linux for too long.

-## Goals
 3D Graphics is a huge topic.
 Back when I started studying this in the 90s some of the concepts were as immature as my view of them.
 My first rasterizer was in screen space and interpolated incorrectly (without the homogeneous divide)